stanley-gu/standardsCh/chapter.md

 information needed to build and study published models.
 Even when models are publicly available they often require a specic software environment to run in.
-This environment typically includes software that might be either operating system dependent, expensive to obtain or difcult to set up and maintain.
-New initiatives, such as the one by the System Biology Markup Language (SBML) working group (http://www.sbml.org/), are beginning to address the problem of model interchange by creating a standard language for describing biochemical reaction networks.
-Using SBML, modellers may easily exchange models between compatible applications such as Gepasi (Mendes, 1997) or Jarnac (Sauro, 2000).
+This environment typically includes software that might be either operating system dependent, expensive to obtain or difficult to set up and maintain.
+New initiatives, such as the one by the System Biology Markup Language (SBML) working group (<http://www.sbml.org/>), are beginning to address the problem of model interchange by creating a standard language for describing biochemical reaction networks.
+Using SBML, modelers may easily exchange models between compatible applications such as Gepasi (Mendes, 1997) or Jarnac (Sauro, 2000).
 Currently, only a limited number of models are available in the SBML format.
 A need, therefore, exists for both a central repository of kinetic models as well